kubeforge/machine-controller-manager/docs/development/new_cp_support.md

     ```bash
     cd machine-controller-manager-provider-{provider-name}
     ```
-1. Rename all files and code from `foobar` to your desired `{provider-name}`.
+1. Rename all files and code from `SampleProvider` to your desired `{provider-name}`.
 Use the hack script given below to do the same.
 Provider name is case sensitive.
     ```bash
     make rename-provider PROVIDER_NAME={provider-name}
     eg: